virot/powershellYK/Docs/Commands/Reset-YubikeyPIV.md

 # Reset-YubikeyPIV

 ## SYNOPSIS
-Resets the PIV part of your Yubikey
+Resets the PIV part of your YubiKey.

 ## SYNTAX